-Feature Description Purpose The STI plan aims to provide an incentive for executives to deliver and outperform annual business objectives that will lead to sustainable, superior returns for shareholders.
-The STI is composed of financial and non-financial elements; for the Managing Director/CEO and Executive General Manager roles the split is 70% financial and 30% non-financial.
-For the Chief Financial Officer role the split is 75% financial and 25% non-financial. e financial component ensures variable reward is only available when r shareholders and when profit is consistent with the business plan.
-Award opportunities Role Base offer Maximum offer Managing Director/CEO 49% of total fixed remuneration 67% of total fixed remuneration Executive General Managers 60% of total fixed remuneration 83% of total fixed remuneration Chief Financial Officer 39% of total fixed remuneration 53% of total fixed remuneration Performance metrics For the financial component of the STI, the STI is earned based on the following: targets set equate to budgeted net profit before tax plus bonus value bonuses are earned in linear proportion to the profit target achieved - for example, achievement of 90% of the financial target will equate to earning 90% of the financial STI bonus and so on up to a maximum of 150% achievement of the financial target.
-For the non-financial component of the STI, the STI is earned based on the individual's achievement against personal performance objectives.
-Award determination and payment Financial component - calculated and paid subsequent to the end of each quarter.
-Non-financial component - calculated and paid subsequent to the end of each half year.
-Payments are made in cash net of PAYG withholding.
-Cessation of employment If the executive's employment is terminated for cause, all entitlements in relation to the measurement period are forfeited.
-If an executive's employment is terminated for some other reason and the minimum term of three months of employment has not been satisfied, all entitlements in relation to the measurement period are forfeited unless determined otherwise by the board.
-Board discretion The board has discretion to adjust remuneration outcomes up or down to prevent any inappropriate reward outcomes, including reducing (down to zero, if appropriate) any STI awards.
+Feature Description Purpose The STI plan aims to provide an business objectives that will lead STI is composed of financial and and Executive General Manager For the Chief Financial Officer ro to sustainable, superior re non-financial elements; fo roles the split is 70% finan turns for shareholders.
+The r the Managing Director/CEC cial and 30% non-financial.
+Using a profit target for the finan- when value has been created for business plan.
+Award opportunities Role Managing Director/CEO Base offer 49% of total fixed remuneration Maximum offer 67% of total fixed remuneration Executive General Managers 60% of total fixed remuneration 83% of total fixed remuneration Chief Financial Officer 39% of total fixed remuneration 53% of total fixed remuneration Performance metrics For the financial component of the targets set equate to budgete bonuses are earned in linear achievement of 90% of the fir STI bonus and so on up to a d net profit before tax plus proportion to the profit targ nancial target will equate to bonus value get achieved - for example, bearning 90% of the financia For the non-financial component achievement against personal per ed based on the individual's Award determination and payment Financial component - calculated Non-financial component - calculated Payments are made in cash net of PAYG withholding.
+Cessation of employment If the executive's employment is measurement period are forfeited ntitlements in relation to the If an executive's employment is to fithree months of employment has measurement period are forfeited. as not been satisfied, all e ntitlements in relation to the Board discretion The board has discretion to adjustinappropriate reward outcomes, awards.